julieleung6/julieleung6/README.md

 ### Hi there!
 I'm Julie 👋🤗

-- 👯 I’m looking to collaborate on fun, model deployment projects.
+- 👯 I’m looking to collaborate on model deployment projects.
-- 🌱 I'm currently working on building an SLM, tending a garden, and gracefully dodging traffic on my bike.
+- 🌱 I'm currently working on building an LLM, tending a garden, and gracefully dodging traffic on my bike.
 - 📫 How to reach me: [Click here](https://www.linkedin.com/in/julieleung6/)

 <!--